The test of a good investment

 - If it is too good to be true, it probably is.
 Groucho Marx said it best.
 Risk and return go hand in hand.
 If you think you can earn the highest returns with no risk, think again.
 Investing is a tradeoff and you must determine your sacrifices.

 - Good research leads to good decisions.
 Investing has always been premised on research.
 The more research you do, the more likely you are to be happy with the investment.
 It is amazing how a little common sense goes a long way.

 - Diversify your holdings.
 The investors taking the biggest hit are those investors with too much technology.
-In fact, the investments that are doing well in this market environment are ‘old-style’ investments like financial and resources.
-Make sure you diversify by sector, asset and geography.
+In fact, the investments that are doing well in this market environment are ‘old-style’ investments like finances and resources.
+Make sure you diversify by sector, asset, and geography.

 - Technology and mutual funds.
 If you are looking to technology as a buy, be very careful.
 Not all technology stocks will rebound just because they went down.
 One of the best ways to buy technology is to look for mutual funds with proven management.

 - Don’t try to time the markets.
 Although many experts felt the technology market was over-priced, nobody knew when the market would correct itself.
 In fact, I thought the tech market was over-priced long ago but market timing would have caused me to get out far too early and I would have missed out on big returns.